RCD Mallorca: 2010s: Decline and return

 Mallorca was relegated from La Liga on the last day of the 2012–13 season.

 In January 2016, with the team at risk of relegation to the third tier, American investor Robert Sarver and former NBA player Steve Nash bought the club for just over €20 million.

 On 4 June 2017, Mallorca fell into the third tier for the first time since 1981, with one game of the season still to play.
 A year later, they bounced back in the 2017–18 season after winning the group winners promotion play-off against Mirandés, under new manager Vicente Moreno.

 In June 2019, Mallorca secured a second consecutive promotion to the 2019–20 La Liga, following a 3–2 win on aggregate over Deportivo de La Coruña in the 2019 Segunda División play-offs – having lost the first game 2–0.
 However, they were relegated a year later.

 A year later, Mallorca bounced back to the top tier following an Almería defeat to Cartagena.

 In 2024, Mallorca reached the Copa del Rey final for the first time since last winning the competition in 2003.

+In May 2026, Mallorca were relegated to second division on the final match day of the 2025–26 season, after five seasons in the top tier.